tpsnugget/checkers/README.md

 - Done

 # Version 22
-Add in teh King() function for lite pieces moving from row 2 to row 1
+- Add in teh King() function for lite pieces moving from row 2 to row 1
+- Done

 # Version x
 - Bottom-left square is dark with each row alternatiing patterns